2

 The Senate

 The Senate, or upper house, represents the states and territories equally, with 76 senators in total.
 Each state elects 12 senators, while the two territories elect two senators each, regardless of population size.
-State senators serve six-year terms, while territory senators serve the same term as House members.
+State senators serve six-year terms, while territory senators serve the same term as House members (three years).

 The Senate reviews and votes on all legislation passed by the House of Representatives.
 This ensures that laws are carefully examined and provides a check on the lower house before they are finalised.